Smithay/wayland-rs/wayland-scanner/README.md

 # wayland-scanner

-Code-generation for Wayland protocols, to be used with `wayland-client` or `wayland-server` to integrate them with your own protocol extensions.
+This crate provides procedural macros for generating the rust code associated with a Wayland XML protocol specification, for use with the `wayland-client`, `wayland-server` and `wayland-backend` crates.

-Most general protocol extensions are already exposed by the `wayland-protocols` crate, so you don't need to use `wayland-scanner` directly to support them.
+Before trying to use this crate, you may check if the protocol extension you want to use is not already exposed in the `wayland-protocols` crate.